Sapphire Reserve for Business℠ vs The Business Platinum Card® from American Express

-First of all if you haven’t heard of StubHub, it is an online platform where you can buy and sell tickets similar to sites like Ticketmaster or SeatGeek.
+First of all if you haven't heard of StubHub, it is an online marketplace where you can buy and sell tickets similar to sites like Ticketmaster or SeatGeek.
 And with the revamped Chase Sapphire Reserve®, you will receive up to $300 annually in statement credits for Stubhub purchases (and for its sister site Viagogo).

 The $300 credit is split up into two $150 statement credits.
 One is from January through June and the other goes from July through December.